Does Firefox have a VPN? Yes, Firefox offers two different VPN products.

 | Features | Full-featured, server choice | Basic protection, limited servers |

-This depends entirely on your needs and your patience.
+This depends entirely on your daily internet habits:

-- Who should not wait: If you need reliable, comprehensive security today, you should not wait.
-The built-in version (even when final) is unlikely to ever replace a full, paid VPN, as it is only designed to protect browser traffic.
-If you need protection for all your apps, you should opt for a full-featured paid service.
-This could be the paid Mozilla VPN or another established provider like NordVPN or Surfshark.
+- Who should use the paid version: If you need reliable, comprehensive security today, you need a full VPN.
+The built-in version is only designed to protect browser traffic.
+If you need protection for all your apps, unlimited data, or the ability to choose specific server locations, you should opt for the paid Mozilla VPN or another established provider like NordVPN or Surfshark.

 Read more: